 The law's stated purpose is to enable consumer rights including having "the information necessary to exercise meaningful control over businesses' use of their personal information..."
 Hiding or downplaying this information would restrict this right.

 The information you must publish is as follows:

 - The consumer's rights under the CPRA including how they can make data access requests.

 - A category-by-category breakdown of whether you have collected data, where you got it, why you use it, and who (or what type of organization) you've disclosed it to in the past 12 months.

 Aramark has a dedicated California page, organized around the CCPA consumer rights:

 The San Diego Union-Tribune has a dedicated link that appears at the bottom of every page of its website:

-- The CPRA takes effect in 2023 and builds upon the existing CCPA.
-It incorporates most of the CCPA's measures.
+- The CPRA took effect in 2023 and builds upon the existing CCPA.

-The CPRA will apply to your business if:
+The CCPA (CPRA) will apply to your business if:

 - Your annual revenue is more than $25 million,